May 23, 2018

 As a word of warning, simply testing or trying on different reading strength glasses at a department store or pharmacy may not be the best way to identify the correction you need for reading vision.
 Your eyes tend to adjust to the power quickly, which means seeing clearly at the moment may cause eye strain if worn over prolonged periods of time.
 If the power is too weak or too strong for you, it is common to experience dizziness, headaches, and eye irritation.

-It is also worth noting that most readers carried in the department or drug stores do not typically offer any protection against UV rays, which can actually result in the sun’s rays being intensified by the magnification of the lenses of the readers. lens to make matters worse, the magnification can actually intensify the rays.
-Crow’s feet and cataracts await you.
+It is also worth noting that most readers carried in the department or drug stores do not typically offer any protection against UV rays, which can actually result in the sun’s rays being intensified by the magnification of the lenses of the readers.
+To make matters worse, the magnification can actually intensify the rays, which means that crow’s feet and cataracts await you.

 Like reading the eye chart at your eye doctor’s office, printing an at-home diopter test can help to determine the correct strength of reading glasses for you.
 When using an at-home diopter test, it’s important that you attempt to read the top line without wearing glasses and continue down until coming to the first line you can read clearly – this should indicate the magnification that is right for you.
 You can also test the vision of each eye by covering one eye at a time while reading the chart.